ckan/extensions.ckan.org/extensions/wpckan.md

 * **filter_fields**: (Optional) JSON.
 Filters the datasets according to the content of the datasets' extra fields.
 The list of fields and values is specified as JSON string.
 The name of the fields must match exactly (case unsensitive) but for the value the php strpos() function will be employed.
 The OR operator will be applied if more than 1 key/value combination are given.
 See examples below.

+* **sort**: (Optional) String.
+As per the solr documentation, this is a comma-separated string of field names and sort-orderings.

 #### Pagination